smanzing/UdacityTennis/Report.md

 In the current implementation, the training seemed to be more stable when updating the target networks after each update of the local networks.
 The parameters for the networks, replay buffer, and the MADDP algorithm can be found in the tables below.
-We optionally can use a 1D batch normalization layer for both the actor and critic networks.
+Inspired by [[3]](#3), we optionally can use a 1D batch normalization layer for both the actor and critic networks.

 **Actor Network**: